Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Introduction

 As noted before by several authors (see, e.g. \citet{Alexander2017} for a review), there are actually two channels that lead a star to tidal disruption.
 First, stars throughout the cluster can be gravitationally scattered by other stars into highly eccentric orbits, whose periapse lies below $R_T$.
-Such scatterings can occur at any distance from the SMBH, including for stars at the radius of influence, $R_h$, which are usually the most abundant.
+Such scatterings can occur at any distance from the SMBH, including stars at the radius of influence, $R_h$, which are usually the most abundant.
 Hereafter we will refer to this channel as a TDE.
-The second channel is due to general relativistic effects, in which gravitational wave (GW) losses cause single stars to gradually inspiral towards the SMBH.
-Initially GW losses tend to circularize the orbit while keeping an almost fixed periapse, followed by a gradual inspiral towards $R_T$ along roughly circular orbits.
+The second channel is due to general relativistic effects, in which gravitational wave (GW) losses cause single stars to inspiral gradually toward the SMBH.
+Initially GW losses tend to circularize the orbit while keeping an almost fixed periapse, followed by a gradual inspiral toward $R_T$ along roughly circular orbits.
 While technically this inspiral also terminates with the star being tidally disrupted, the process occurs over multiple orbits causing a more "gentle" disruption.
-This latter channel is referred to as a main sequence Extreme Mass Ratio Inspiral (EMRI), and is mostly studied in the context of potential sources of observable GW emission (along with EMRIs of compact objects which cannot be tidally disrupted and therefore spiral all the way to the event horizon).
+This latter channel is referred to as a main-sequence extreme mass ratio inspiral (EMRI), and is mostly studied in the context of potential sources of observable GW emission (along with EMRIs of compact objects which cannot be tidally disrupted and therefore spiral all the way to the event horizon).
 However, given that a significant fraction of the star's mass may shed prior to disruption, optical transients are also possible \citep{LinialSari2023}, especially if more than one star can undergo an EMRI simultaneously \citep{MetzgerStone2017,Metzgeretal2022}.

 The rates of TDEs and EMRIs depend on the properties of the SMBH and the stellar cluster.
 In both cases, the rate is determined by gravitational scattering among the stars, which repopulate orbits that terminate in disruption.
-In general, the typical estimated TDE rate for a Milky-Way-like SMBH and star cluster is of order $10^{-5} {\invyr}$.
-The EMRI rate (of main sequence stars) in a fully relaxed cluster with Milky-Way properties is estimated to be about $1\%$ of the TDE rate, but as shown by \cite{SariFragione2019}, this rate is significantly enhanced when disrupted binaries are taken into account (see below).
+In general, the typical estimated TDE rate for a Milky Way-like SMBH and star cluster is of order $10^{-5} {\invyr}$.
+The EMRI rate (of main-sequence stars) in a fully relaxed cluster with Milky Way properties is estimated to be about $1\%$ of the TDE rate, but as shown by \cite{SariFragione2019}, this rate is significantly enhanced when disrupted binaries are taken into account (see below).